 A career pathway is not a program, but a systemic framework for a new way of doing business in our high schools, colleges, and communities.
 The ultimate goal is for pathways to provide a seamless system of career exploration, preparation, and skill upgrades linked to academic credits and credentials, available with multiple entry and exit points spanning middle school, high school, post-secondary institutions, adult education, and workplace education.

-Career pathways are a critical economic development tool with a focus on the labor market demands of industry sectors that are important to the economy of the region.
-Employers must drive the development of the career pathways to ensure that students will have access to good jobs and advancement opportunities.
+Career pathways are a critical economic development tool with a focus on the labor market demands of industry sectors that are important to the regional economy.
+Employers must drive the development and strengthening of secondary school career pathways to ensure predicted talent shortages in STEM career fields are reduced, and that students–especially those from underrepresented communities–will have access to sustainable-wage jobs and advancement opportunities.

-Career Pathways are organized around industry-sector themes like Health & BioTech, Engineering, Computer Sciences, etc. The industry theme is informed through input from working professionals, and reinforced by work-based learning with real employers.
+Career Pathways are organized around industry-sector themes like Health & BioTech, Engineering, Building & Construction, Computer Sciences, etc. The industry theme is informed through input from working professionals, and reinforced by work-based learning with real employers.
 This helps students answer the question, “Why do I need to learn this?”